azsk/AzTS-docs/04-Addressing control failure/RemediationThroughScriptsUsingUI.md

 ![AddConfig](../Images/04_AddCofigForAutoRemediation.png)

 Save these settings.
 This will restart AzTS API app service.
-Next time, when you open AzTS UI, you will see Remediation Mode as a toggle.
+Next time, when you open AzTS UI, you will see Remediation Mode toggle button.
 ![RemdiationMode](../Images/04_Autoremdiation_RemediationMode.png)

 It is turned off on UI load by default.
-Also there are few controls available to be remediated with autoremediation.
+Currently only few controls are supported for AutoRemediation.
 You can find list for such controls [here](../Scripts/RemediationScripts/ControlsEligibleForRemediationThroughUI.md).

 Once you turn on Remediation mode, you will get option to select failing controls(from above list available for remediation through UI).
-You can select multiple such failing controls and from Action button, downlaod zipped folder containing scripts and other files necessary for remediation.Detailed steps about using this zip folder for remediation can be found [here](../Scripts/RemediationScripts/Instructions.pdf).
+You can select multiple such failing controls and from Action button, download zipped folder containing scripts and other files necessary for remediation.Detailed steps about using this zip folder for remediation can be found [here](../Scripts/RemediationScripts/Instructions.pdf).